webbpinner/OpenVDMv2/README.md

 sudo service gearman-job-server restart
 ```

 OpenVDM requires that php5 be integrated with Gearman.
-To do that add `extension=gearman.so` must be added to `/etc/php5/cli/php` and `/etc/php5/apache2/php`.
+To do that `extension=gearman.so` must be added to `/etc/php5/cli/php` and `/etc/php5/apache2/php`.

 Modifying these files requires root privledges:
 ```